Table of Contents

 Cleaning the inside of a microwave when food gets stuck can be challenging, but with the right approach, you can tackle it effectively.
 Here's how to do it:

-Step 2: Steam Cleaning: Fill the bowl with water, add a lemon or a few vinegar drops for a fresh scent, and place it in the microwave.
+- Step 2: Steam Cleaning: Fill the bowl with water, add a lemon or a few drops of vinegar for a fresh scent, and place it in the microwave.

 How To Clean a Microwavable Heating Pad?